-John Lithgow On Stage - Theater Credits, Bio and Tickets
+John Lithgow On Stage - Theatre Credits, Bio and Tickets

 John Arthur Lithgow was born on October 19, 1945, in Rochester, New York.
 He graduated from Harvard College in 1967 with a bachelor's degree in history and literature.
-He then won a Fulbright Scholarship to study acting at the London Academy of Music and Dramatic Art (LAMDA).
+He then won a Fulbright Scholarship to study acting at the London Academy of Music and Dramatic Art.

-Mr. Lithgow's next Broadway venture is the role of Bill in Lucas Hnath's new play Hillary and Clinton at the Golden Theatre.
+Lithgow's returned to Broadway in the role of Bill in Lucas Hnath's play Hillary and Clinton at the Golden Theatre.
 The show began performances on March 16, 2019, and ran through June 23, 2019.